Mattheus85/BarkPark/project_documents/design_document.md

 ## 2. Top Questions to Resolve in Review

-1. What are the primary data types and associated attributes?
-   1. Should we decouple related dependent objects?
-      1. For example, should a dogpark object maintain a list of its reviews or should this be retrieved on demand by a request to the reviews table?
-2. Should we include the ability for users to upload dogpark photos in the initial scope?
-3. How do we want to manage permissions for adding, removing, and updating parks?
-   1. Our initial discussions have led us to consider allowing users to submit requests that would be handled by an admin.
-   This may require an additional requests table in the database, additional admin functionality, and increased complexity in general.
+1. If we're not trying abstract details about the underlying db table implementation, should we still utilize models in the results?
+2. A review in the reviews table is identified by the unique composite key of partition key: parkId and sort key: userId.
+   1. Is it conventional to provide a GET method for this sort of thing?
+3. Is our implementation of GetReviews reasonable?
+4. If we have text that will potentially be long form and include formatting, how should we store this?
-4. How do we want to store location data?
+5. How do we want to store location data?
    1. Possibilities include geographical coordinates, city names, etc.
-5. When a User deletes their account, should we also delete all reviews they have written and/or all parks they may have added?
+6. When a User deletes their account, should we also delete all reviews they have written and/or all parks they may have added?
    1. If we leave the reviews, how do we handle the associated UserId (if this is indeed how we implement the Review model)

 ## 3. Use Cases

-U1. *As a customer, I want to view a list of all parks*
+U1. *As a customer, I want to view a list of all stored parks*

 U2. *As a customer, I want to view a list of all nearby parks when I specify a location*